LAJEX201/SoBasted201/README.md

   -
   -
 11-2-18
-  -julie: cleaned up all files (moving extras to folders, adding comments as needed, removing comments that aren't needed anymore)
+  -julie: cleaned up all files (moving extras to folders, adding comments as needed, removing comments that aren't needed anymore) about 2 hours
   -
   -  -->